HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 1. The egress request is processed through a Data Egress App add-on with a comprehensive review process with multiple approvers before the data is available to be downloaded.
-1. Egress requests that are approved, result in creation of downloadable version of the data that Data Egress Manager can share with Researcher.
+1. Egress requests that are approved can be downloaded by Data Egress Managers downloadable version of the data that Data Egress Manager can share with Researcher.
 1. Audit & Compliance teams get full visibility into all